decfreak/LaTeX-Kurs-Demo_Files/README.md

 LaTeX-Kurs-Demo_Files
 =====================

-Demo files for a LaTeX Introduction cource teached at FOM / VWA / BA
+Demo files for a LaTeX Introduction course teached at FOM / VWA / BA